openMSL/sl-1-2-reflection-based-lidar-object-model/src/model/strategies/ros-output-detectedobjects-strategy/README.md

 ## ROS Distributions

-This strategy needs a full install of either ROS noetic or ROS melodic.
+This strategy needs a full installation of either ROS noetic or ROS melodic.
 The ROS distribution needs to be located in /opt/ros/.